Reconstructing Point Sets from Distance Distributions: The Noisy Turnpike Problem

-As shown in Fig. \ref{fig:projection}, the gradient descent update $\vz=\vz_t-\eta\cdot\nabla f(\vz_t)$ is projected back onto the convex set $\mathcal{S}$, which is the $l_1$-ball with box constrains defined by \eqref{eq:relaxed_constraint} and \eqref{eq:l1_constraint}.
+As shown in Fig. \ref{fig:projection}, the gradient descent update $\overline{\vz}=\vz-\eta\nabla f(\vz)$ is projected back onto the convex set $\mathcal{S}$ in \eqref{eq:convex_set}, which is a simplex with box constraints.
 The projection is the solution to the following convex problem

 Duchi et al. \cite{projection06,Duchi:2008} proposed an efficient algorithm to compute the projection onto the $l_1$-ball when $s_m$ is only lower-bounded by $0$.
-Gupta et al. \cite{l1_box10, l1_box12} later extended that approach to handle projections with box constraints, when $s_m$ is both lower-bounded and upper-bounded.
+Gupta et al. \cite{l1_box10, l1_box12} later extended it to handle projections with box constraints, when $s_m$ is both lower-bounded and upper-bounded.
 However, their approach is based on a sequential search for an optimal threshold $\kappa$, which is inefficient and cannot be parallelized for large-scale problems.
 Building on the work of \cite{projection06}, we address these issues by deriving a closed-form expression for the optimal $\kappa$ in \eqref{eq:kappa_compute} in terms of the entry index $r$ of a sorted $\vs$.

-Specifically, the Lagrangian of \eqref{eq:projection_box_constrains} is:
+Specifically, the Lagrangian of \eqref{eq:projection_box_constraints} is

 where $\kappa\in\mathbb{R}$ is a real Lagrange multiplier, ${\boldsymbol\zeta}\in\mathbb{R}_+^M$, ${\boldsymbol\xi}\in\mathbb{R}_+^M$ are the nonnegative Lagrange multipliers.
 Taking the subgradient of $\mathcal{L}$ w.r.t. $\vs$, and setting it to $0$, we have